 You must remember that you should never clean the dust particles directly with wipes.
 Those dust particles can cause scratches on the lens.
 The trick is, first remove bigger dust particles by using rubber bulb blower as much as possible without touching the lens.
 Do not use any brush in the process.
 Then clean the lens with lens cleaner but do not apply lens cleaner directly to the lens.
 Apply it to the non-abrasive wipes and then gently rub the lens with the wipe.
 Be careful while handling these delicate accessories and avoid over-cleaning.
 Use the lens cap while not in use.

 Before starting to clean your sensor you must observe that the battery is fully charged because if your battery runs out while you are cleaning the sensor, the mirror will fall out.
 It may cost you a very expensive repair.
 Exterior body of the camera must be thoroughly cleaned before moving to the sensor chamber.
 Any dust particles on the outside may enter the sensor.

-This method is very simple and straight forward.
+This method is very simple and straightforward.
 As the sensor is the most delicate and important part of the camera so you must not touch anything while cleaning.
 Put down your DSLR on a clean table instead of holding it.
-Use the blower to blow out the dirt and dust particles.
+Use to blow out the dirt and dust particles.
 Do not use wipes.
-Never use canned air as the propellent may leave a residual layer on the surface.
+Never use canned air as the propellant may leave a residual layer on the surface.
 By blowing bigger dust particles should normally fall out of the sensor chamber.
 Use sensor scope to look for tiny particles.
 Keep blowing until you find no more dust in the chamber.
 Take a photo of white paper and zoom in to locate any residual particles.
 Avoid changing the lenses again and again.
 While you are doing so, be careful to do it in clean place and with camera pointing downwards, so any dust particles won’t land on your sensor.
 Keep the camera bag clean and don’t let any dust to build-up.
 Clean the bag and cap oftenly.